FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - Title:  Blazing Blade
 - Vice-Principal of the Azure Dragon Academy.
 Fantastic at administrative work, but otherwise a fairly submissive personality.
 Kwak Du-Yong’s uncle.

+**Sunwoo Jin:**

+- Senior instructor at the Azure Dragon Academy.

+**Yang Yi-Rak:**

+- Outer arts instructor at the Azure Dragon Academy.
+Was one-sidedly beaten up by Baek Su-Ryong during his practical exam.

+**Jin Eui-Hyeop:**

+- Newbie instructor at the Azure Dragon Academy.

+**Seol Su-Yeon:**

+- Newbie instructor at the Azure Dragon Academy.

 #### STUDENTS

+####Remedial Class

 **Hyonwon Kang:**

-- Nickname: Wonkang
+- Nickname: Won-Kang
-- Martial Arts: Hyonwon Clan Blade Arts
+- Martial Arts: Earth Shattering Blade (incomplete), Eighteen Strikes of the Viridian Forest (partial), Asura Blood Heaven Blade
 - Current Number 1 Delinquent of the Azure Dragon Academy.
-A martial arts genius with the natural instincts of a beast, but seems to have only learned a degraded version of the Hyonwon Clan’s Blade Arts?
+A martial arts prodigy with the natural instincts of a beast.
+Childhood friend and rival of Peng Sa-Hyuk.

 **Wiji Cheon:**

 - Martial Arts: Unlimited Sword
 - A genius swordsman.
 He was tricked by a black-cloaked man into learning a fake Unlimited Sword and suffered from Qi Deviation, but was cured by Baek Su-Ryong and is now following him.

+**Geo Sang-Woong:**

+- TBD

+**Yeo Min:**

+- TBD

+####Other Students

 **Dokgo Jun:**